-- (1) Prioritize de-silting of reservoirs and dams of all sizes to increase their capacity and prevent early discharge and overflowing.
-Any reservoir specific issue which prevents such a measure should be highlighted and shared with FFC and NDMA. - (2) Implement effective maintenance practices for dams, especially small and check dams, to avoid damages and failures during the monsoon season. - (3) Address the issue of check dams and settlements by locals in transitional waterways through proper planning and regulation to ensure the smooth flow of water. - (4) FFC to coordinate with all concerned for making annual plans of reservoir audits and their reports be presented to FFC/ NDMA for information of PMO. - g.
+- (1) Prioritize de-silting reservoirs and dams of all sizes to increase their capacity and prevent early discharge and overflowing. - (2) Implement effective maintenance practices for dams, especially small and check dams, to avoid damages and failures during the monsoon season. - (3) Address the issue of check dams and settlements by locals in transitional waterways through proper planning and regulation to ensure the smooth flow of water. - g.
 Documentation of Operations.
-Ensure frequent archiving and emphasize the importance of maintaining written/ soft copy records regarding rescue and relief operations undertaken by rescue services / armed forces.
-This will facilitate future analysis and improve coordination, especially when allocating resources to a particular operation.
+Ensure frequent practice ??? and emphasize the importance of maintaining written records regarding rescue and relief operations undertaken by rescue services / armed forces.
+This will facilitate future analysis and improve coordination. - h.

-- h.
 Duplication of Relief Efforts.
 Strengthen coordination and information-sharing between the government(s) and INGOs / NGOs operating in affected areas to avoid duplication of relief efforts.
-Establish mechanisms for integrated planning and distribution of relief items to ensure equitable coverage and avoid certain areas being left under catered. - i.
+Establish mechanisms for integrated planning and distribution of relief items to ensure equitable coverage and avoid certain areas being left under catered.

+- i.
 Redundancy in Communication Infrastructure.
 Address the issue of limited redundancy in communications infrastructure to prevent extended periods of mobile cellular or landline telephone service disruptions in flood-affected areas.
 Explore alternative communication methods or backup systems. - j.
 Capacity Building at District Levels.
 Enhance the capacity of DDMAs by providing dedicated human resources and sufficient funding.
 Promote training and skills development for disaster management personnel at the district level. - k.
 Availability of Dedicated Aviation Assets.
 The need for dedicated aviation assets for disaster management was highlighted numerous times by media and Parliamentarians during Monsoon 2022.
 It is imperative that concerned authorities advocate for the same to facilitate timely rescue and relief operations, particularly in remote areas. - I. Update Breaching Sections.
 Update and demarcate breaching sections along major rivers to reflect changes caused by urbanization and development.
 This will ensure accurate understanding and management of water flow patterns since existing demarcation dates back 20-30 years and has become obsolete. - m.
 Address Illegal / Unauthorize Embankment Breach.
 Take strict measures to prevent illegal or unauthorized bund breaches that result in flooding in rural areas.
 In addition, enhance monitoring and enforcement efforts to safeguard vulnerable communities. - n.
 Improve Water Drainage in Low-Lying Areas.
 Develop effective drainage systems in low-lying areas prone to recurring water inundation.
 Learn from past flood experiences, such as those in 1976, 1992 and 2010 to implement appropriate measures and minimize risks. - o.
 Timely and Verified Reporting.
-Establish protocols for prompt and verified reporting of incidents, ensuring appropriate diligence, to prevent delays in issuing ex-gratia compensation to affected individuals.
+Establish protocols for prompt and verified reporting of incidents, ensuring appropriate due diligence, to prevent delays in issuing ex-gratia compensation to affected individuals.